UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 at any equilibrium state.
-Suppose that we postulate a family of states $p_t^\circ$ of the thermal system (or its slices, which will be introduced below), labeld by different $t$'s, and call them the possible equilibrium states.
+Suppose that we postulate a family of states $p_t^\circ$ of the thermal system (or its slices, which will be introduced below), labeled by different $t$'s, and call them the possible equilibrium states.
 Then, we can have the following two equations:

 $$\begin{cases}